yvoawk/getUMLS/vignettes/vignette.md

 ## 4. CUI Definition

 This function provides you a way to retrieve the source-asserted definitions for a known CUI.
-It receives in argument the **TGT** and a **CUI**.
+It receives as argument a **CUI**.

 ``` r